palazzem/cookiecutter-django-cms/docs/source/deployment.rst

 Heroku
 ------

-If you choose to enable Heroku deployment during project startup, you already have anything you need.
+If you choose to enable Heroku deployment during project bootstrap, you already have anything you need.
 Simply obtain `Heroku Toolbelt`_ and start creating your first application::

     $ heroku apps:create <my_app_name>